-In other words, everything that is related to your compensation and more should be laid out.
+In other words, everything that is related to your compensation should be laid out.

 The offer process cannot be a guessing game.
-It is not fair to the new employer to have to prepare an offer without all of this information, and it is not fair to you as the end result will usually be an incomplete offer.
+It’s not fair to the new employer to prepare an offer without all of this information, and it’s not fair to you as the end result will usually be an incomplete offer.

-As the process evolves it is very important to leave no stones unturned and not to hold back any information.
+As the process evolves it’s very important to leave no stones unturned—don’t hold back any information.
 Lack of information and incorrect information from either party is a recipe for disaster.

-When you have received an offer it will be expected that if you do not accept the initial offer that you negotiate in good faith.
-If a counter offer is extended from your current employer you need to contact your recruiter immediately.
-By this time the counter offer discussion should have taken place and you should have no intention of even considering it, right?
+When you’ve received an offer, it’s expected that if you don’t accept the initial offer, you will negotiate in good faith.
+If a counteroffer is extended from your current employer, you need to contact your recruiter immediately.
+By this time the counteroffer discussion should have already taken place and you should have no intention of even considering it, right?

-If these guidelines have been followed by the company and the candidate there should be no surprises about the opportunity the motivation for change or the compensation package.
+If the company and the candidate have both followed these guidelines there should be no surprises about the opportunity, the motivation for change, or the compensation package.

 Contact me for more expertise about interviewing with the leading AEC firms in North America.